 - Antibodies, Antibody Fragments

 Metabolite Analysis by MRS

-Single voxel, in vivo 1H MRS is available at Invicro.
-This technique can be used for longitudinal monitoring and therapy response of various metabolites and processes in parallel, for example, neurochemicals (Glu/Gln and GABA) and energy metabolism (PCr, lactate, and ATP).
+Invicro provides single voxel, in vivo 1H MRS. This technique can be used for longitudinal monitoring and therapy response of various metabolites and processes in parallel, for example, neurochemicals (Glu/Gln and GABA) and energy metabolism (PCr, lactate, and ATP).
 This method is also translatable to clinic.
 Invicro has various pulse sequences available (PRESS, semiLASER, ISIS, and STEAM) in addition to an automated LC Model (LCModel and Provencher) analysis workflow.
 Other applications are tissue pH (intra- and extracellular by P-31), quantification, distribution, and metabolism of exogenous F-19 labelled compounds as well as high-resolution ex vivo MR spectroscopy of tissue extracts.

 Monitoring Gene Expression

 Invicro’s cryo-fluorescence tomography (CFT) is a 3D, high resolution imaging modality that can track the biodistribution of various test articles, including gene and cellular therapies delivered using viruses and lipid nanoparticles.
 Registration to white light images and fly through movie generation provides accurate localization of signal.
 Visualization of anatomical details with high soft tissue contrast using in vivo MRI can evaluate morphological changes in brain, tumors, and more and detect small lesions (e.g., in the lung).
 The spatial resolution can be tailored as needed, as in the example below, for details such as optical nerves.
 Invicro can employ all standard MR contrasts and has access to various RF coils for whole body or body parts, with gating for improved spatial resolution and customizable analysis.
 CT and ultrasound are also available for structural imaging.